Protect yourself and those around you - get your flu shot

 Visitors to health-care facilities

-This year, visitors are requested to have had a flu shot or wear a mask when visiting patients during the flu season (from the beginning of December to the end of March).
+Visitors are required to have had a flu shot or wear a mask when visiting patients during the flu season (from the beginning of December to the end of March).
 By following this policy, you will help to protect your loved ones – the people you are visiting – from getting a potentially serious illness.
 For more information, read our Frequently Asked Questions.

 How do I access this service?